andrewacashner/hearingfaithms/chapters/chapter-3.md

 præsepio, sed in altari cernens, majorem istis brabaris exhibe pietatem*."]
 This is the Christmas version of the central theological concept for Roman Catholics, Christ's presence in the sacraments.
-As Pope St. Leo the Great epitomized the theology, "that which was plainly visible in our Savior, passed into the sacraments \[or signs, or mysteries\]."
+As Leo the Great epitomized the theology, "that which was plainly visible in our Savior, passed into the sacraments \[or signs, or mysteries\]."
 [@Leo:SermonesPL, 398, Sermo II de Ascensione Domini:
 "Quod itaque redemptoris nostri conspicuum fuit, in sacramenta transiuit."]